hyprwm/hyprland-wiki/pages/Crashes and Bugs/_index.md

 If requested, this is the deepest level of memory issue debugging possible.

-_Do this in the tty, with no Hyprland instances running_
+_Do this in the tty, with no Hyprland instances running._

 Clone hyprland: `git clone --recursive https://github.com/hyprwm/Hyprland`